thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 [Dave Farley](https://twitter.com/davefarley77) was part of the program committee.

-You can imagine how pleased I was when hearing I was selected with [*Continuous Delivery is more than just Tooling, It's a Mindset*]({% link _talks/continuous-delivery-is-more-than-just-tooling-its-a-mindset.md %})
+You can imagine how pleased I was hearing I was selected with [*Continuous Delivery is more than just Tooling, It's a Mindset*]({% link _talks/continuous-delivery-is-more-than-just-tooling-its-a-mindset.md %})

 3rd conference, 3rd topic in 6 months.
 Oh dear! 😱

-The presentation went certainly well.
+The presentation went certainly well this time.
 I was well prepared.
 The room was full.
 Speaking in front of a full room, even the smallest one, boosts your confidence.
 After my session, I got hijacked by Swiss people active in hearing devices (embedded software).
 They had lots of questions about applying Continuous Delivery in the embedded software world.
 This resulted in an email conversation on the topic that lasted for several months.
 That was an enlightening experience.

-This time, I reused my presentation at several other conferences in 2016.
+I reused my presentation for several other conferences in 2016.
 Far more economical.

 The high of that year was
 [Agile Tour Brussels](http://www.agiletourbrussels.be/) 2016.
 I was